Cypredar/gem5-hp/README.md

 This repository provides the implementation for **Hierarchical Prefetching (HP)**, a software-hardware instruction prefetcher designed for server applications.
 It also includes a reference implementation of the **Entangling Instruction Prefetcher (EIP)**.

-Our implementations are built upon the FDIP framework within [gem5-fdp](https://github.com/gem5-hpca/gem5-fdp).
+Our implementations are built upon the FDIP framework within [gem5-fdp](https://github.com/dhschall/gem5-fdp).

 ## How to use

-We included simple example scripts how to run HP or EIP:
+We included simple example scripts to show how to run HP or EIP:

 ```
 # build gem5